Mechanism of Organic Reactions

 NMR and IR Spectroscopy

-These techniques are used to identify and characterize organic molecules based on their nuclear magnetic resonance and infrared absorption spectra.
+Nuclear Magnetic Resonance (NMR) and Infrared (IR) spectroscopy are used to identify and characterize organic molecules based on their nuclear magnetic resonance and infrared absorption spectra, respectively.
+NMR provides information about the connectivity and environment of atoms, while IR spectroscopy identifies functional groups.

 Mass Spectrometry